aliakarma/secure-agent-runtime/thesis_draft.md

 To facilitate testing, the mock tools (`search_flights` and `reserve_hotel`) were intentionally poisoned.
 When queried with specific trigger words, they returned JSON payloads containing malicious system overrides rather than standard API responses.

 ### 4.2 Preliminary Automated Evaluation and Baseline Metrics
-A preliminary automated evaluation framework was developed using an "LLM-as-a-judge" paradigm.
-The framework systematically deployed a small pilot dataset of 21 targeted attacks against the baseline agent and mathematically scored the results.

-The pilot evaluation yielded a baseline **Attack Success Rate (ASR) of 19.05%**, with a **100% failure rate against Indirect Prompt Injections (IPI)** in that early setup.
+The evaluation framework is a **deterministic, rule-based judge** (`scripts/judge.py`) — *not* an LLM-as-a-judge — that scores a response as compromised only on compliance evidence (propagation canaries the attack instructs the agent to emit, or behavioural-compliance patterns with prompt-echo suppression), avoiding the circularity and non-determinism of semantic LLM judging (full description in §17).
+Against the **vulnerable baseline** (all wrappers disabled), the deterministic harness records an Attack Success Rate of **74.0%** on the directive-form benchmark and **60.0%** on the 600-attack adaptive (obfuscated) set — establishing the quantitative control against which the layered defenses are measured.

 ### 4.3 The Confused Deputy Vulnerability
 The 100% success rate of Indirect Prompt Injections mathematically demonstrates the most dangerous vulnerability inherent in Agentic AI: **The Confused Deputy Problem**.

 In traditional software, execution flows and data flows are strictly separated.
 In LLM-based architectures, the instructions (the system prompt) and the data (the outputs from tools and memory) are concatenated into a single text stream for processing.
 Because the baseline agent lacks strict Trust Boundaries, it implicitly trusts the data returned by its own tools.
 When the compromised hotel API returned a string containing a malicious command, the LLM could not distinguish the untrusted API data from its trusted core instructions.
 Consequently, it executed the rogue command.

-This preliminary ASR established a quantitative starting point for the research.
-The subsequent phases of this work then introduced input/output sanitizers, definitive trust boundaries, and security intent analyzers, which were later validated in the Phase R3 and multimodal smoke benchmarks that reduced ASR to 0.0% in the secured configuration.
+This baseline ASR establishes the quantitative control for the research.
+The subsequent phases introduce input/output sanitizers, trust boundaries, and the pre-LLM enforcement layer, evaluated in §10: on the directive-form benchmark the secured configuration reaches 0% ASR (pattern-coupled, §10.2), and against the adaptive adversary it reduces ASR from 60% to 16.8% without input normalisation and 0% with it — the adaptive residual being the conservative robustness claim.

 ### 4.4 STRIDE Threat Model Taxonomy Mapping